 It was also mooted that United had simply signed El Fitouri to bolster their Under-21 ranks, allowing them to loan out a more highly-rated prospect to gain first-team experience elsewhere.

 Either way, it didn’t work out for El Fitouri at United.
 “He struggled in the second-string and was never considered for the first-team by Louis van Gaal,” wrote the Manchester Evening News.

 He did earn an initial contract extension and was named in United’s 25-man squad for the 2016-17 Premier League under Jose Mourinho, but he never made it as far as a matchday squad.

 Midway through that season, El Fitouri was released and joined Chesterfield in February 2017.
-He played twice for the League One outfit, ending on the losing side in both games, and made headlines by going AWOL and failing to report back to the club after being given some time off due to personal reasons.
+He played twice for the League One outfit, ending on the losing side in both games, and made headlines by going AWOL and failing to report back to the club after being given some time off for personal reasons.

-Upon Chesterfield’s relegation to the fourth tier at the end of the campaign, EL Fitouri was released.
+Upon Chesterfield’s relegation to the fourth tier at the end of the campaign, El Fitouri was released.

-It has been a theme which has continued throughout the player’s subsequent career.
+It has been a theme that has continued throughout the player’s subsequent career.
 He returned to his birthplace to join Libyan Premier League champions Al-Ahli Tripoli in July 2017 but lasted only six months.
 In January 2018, he moved to Romania to join Politehnica Iasi, where his contract was terminated after an injury-stricken two months.